RochBlondiaux/minishell/README.md

 * exit with no options
 * Handle environment variables ($ followed by a sequence of characters) which should expand to their values.
+* Not interpret unclosed quotes or special characters which are not required by the subject such as \ (backslash) or ; (semicolon).